-- -Come to class prepared have your materials with you and have your work COMPLETE - -Be respectful and kind to your classmates; I use my "thank you" and "please" with you; extend the same courtesy to me and your classmates. - -Put cell phones away my mom nearly died twice during the 2019-20 school year, and mine wasn't out while she was in the hospital.
-Please put yours away.
-If you need to take a call step out into the hall.
-If this becomes an issue, I will contact your family. - -Stay on topic. - -Adhere to the rules of the student handbook. - -Be on time. - -Communicate with me if you have specific problems, ahead of time if possible.
+-Use school appropriate language in the classroom, hallways, and school property.

+-Be on time.

+-Communicate with me if you have specific problems, ahead of time if possible.
 This is another HUGE skill for after high school.
 It is much easier to help you if I know about issues.
-A simple email or side conversation fixes a lot but it needs to come from you first.
-I promise you; I am easy to work with, and USUALLY work arounds exist if I know about the issue.
+A simple email or side conversation fixes a lot - but it needs to come from you first.
+I promise you; I am easy to work with, and USUALLY workarounds exist - if I know about the issue.